-- For a table in at able at abase rule set, you may want to filter data from the table. - For a tile in a file or mainframe rule set, you must select a File Format to use.
+- For a table in axtatabase rule set, you may want to filter data from the table. - For a file in a file or mainframe rule set, you must select a File Format to use.

 Refreshing a Rule Set

 Refreshing to the set will result in the columns in the tables in the rule set being rescanned.
 As a result, the inventory associated with the rule set will also be refreshed, but any pre-existing algorithm assignments will be retained.